 If you struggle to remember to drink enough water throughout the day, one of the things we’ve found to be the easiest way to remember is to pick up a reusable water bottle that has time marks on, indicating how much water you should have consumed by that time of day.
 If you find it hard (or boring) to drink plain water, try adding frozen berries (which will help keep things cooler too)!
 They’ll add a bit of sweetness and flavor to your water as they melt, and the antioxidants in the berries are an added bonus.

 The Cactaki water bottle has time markings if you need that extra encouragement to keep going on your water.

 Hint: while pregnant you’d need more water than this bottle recommends, so use this as a baseline!

 5. Don’t Be Too Cool for Cold Packs

 There’s not much science to back this one up—it just comes down to good old-fashioned ice packs providing instant cooling relief.
-They’re a savior for pregnant moms in the heat of summer and a great way to reduce swelling at the end of a hot day.
+They’re a savior for pregnant moms in the heat of summer, and they’re a great way to reduce swelling at the end of a hot day.
 Place a cold pack on the back of your neck or between your chin and neck to quickly cool off, or pop some on your ankles or wrists if your feet or hands feel swollen and puffy.
-We’ve heard of some women freezing a pair of wet socks and putting them on at the end of the day – and to that, we say: whatever works.
+We’ve heard of some women freezing a pair of wet socks and putting them on at the end of the day–and to that, we say: whatever works!

 Another way to get full body relief is to cool down the girls… seriously.
 Keep a head of cabbage in the fridge (or freezer) and when you need some quick relief, pop a cabbage leaf on each breast.
 The best part is: no one will know.
 You can also pick up a pair of bra coolers (yes, ice packs for your bra do exist), and we’ve linked one of our favorites below.